blockchainscorpion/Grants-Program/applications/Fractio.md

 - Target audiences include real estate agents and developers, family offices, institutional investors, retail investors.
 - There are similar projects in the blockchain real estate space, such as:
 - RealT, HoneyBricks, RedSwan CRE, and a few other noteable players.
 - Fractio differentiates itself by offering both fractionalized revenue-sharing and equity models, while also providing financial education for retail investors, via a learn-to-earn mechanism.
+And, with a focus on regulatory compliance.

 ## Team :busts_in_silhouette: